loonloon/Notes/UDM-Webpack-2-The-Complete-Developers-Guide.md

 * `webpack-dev-middleware`, serves to intercept(阻止) incoming requests and hand it off to webpack

-* Deployment for Dyanmic Sites
+* Deployment for Dynamic Sites
   * Heroku
   * AWS